 - Step 4 Create a new route-map.
 Use the previously configured AS-path access-list as the match condition in one of the route-map statements, and set the weight of matched routes as needed.
-Remember that routes matching this AS-path access-list from "Good" should give the highest weight; therefore, you might use 300 for weight. - Step 5 Apply the route-map to incoming updates from router "Good."
+Remember that routes matching this AS-path access-list from Good should give the highest weight; therefore, you might use 300 for the weight. - Step 5 Apply the route-map to incoming updates from router Good.

-■ Verify your BGP table to see if all prefixes with two paths prefer the one through router "Cheap."
-Your display should resemble the following:
+• You can verify your BGP table to see that all prefixes with two paths prefer the one through router Cheap.
+Your display should resemble the following output.